-- o the mechanisms employed to identify the unused capacity; - o the way in which capacity is released and the role of the LSO when doing so; - the period of time during which capacity is lost (permanently or for the slot only); - the level of development of secondary markets; - the application of penalties.
+- Regulations governing CMPs in the LNG European terminals are different.
+Differences arise from: - the mechanisms employed to identify the unused capacity - the way in which capacity is released and the role of the LSO when doing so - the period of time in which capacity is lost - the effective development of secondary markets - the application of penalties.

-This diversity of CMPs can be related to the peculiarities and technical constraints of the existing LNG terminals and of the corresponding downstream gas markets.
-There is clear evidence that the market share of LNG, its role in providing flexibility to users or fulfilling security of supply requirements influences the way CMPs and anti-hoarding mechanisms are designed.
+The diversity of CMPs could be explained by the particular characteristics and technical constraints both in the existing LNG terminals and in the downstream gas markets.
+For example, the market share of LNG, its role in providing flexibility to users or security of supply requirements, could influence the type of CMP and anti-hoarding mechanism currently chosen.
+At present, the establishment of consistent CMPs in all European terminals has not been reached.